holoviz/lumen/docs/getting_started/core_concepts.md

       ticker: $variables.ticker
 ```

-For more on Variables, check out the `How to create variables` guide.
-TODO
+For more on variables, check out the `How to use variables and references` guide.

 ### Sources as variables
 In addition to the `variables` section, in which you can create arbitrary types of variables, you can also refer to sources with a similar syntax.
 In some scenarios you might want to refer to a `Source`, a table on a `Source` or a field on a table from elsewhere in the yaml specification.